New details about South Carolina attorney and accused killer Alex Murdaugh on ‘Dateline’ - NewsBreak

 MARTY: Now the world knows.

-Friday’s “Dateline” looks at the family’s storied history and scandals of the last few years on KSN at 8 p.m.
+Friday’s “Dateline” looks at the family’s storied history and scandals of the last few years on NBC4 at 9 p.m.

 “Dateline NBC” is the longest-running series in NBC primetime history and is in its 31st season.
 Dateline is anchored by Lester Holt and features correspondents Andrea Canning, Josh Mankiewicz, Natalie Morales, Keith Morrison and Dennis Murphy.